sbogucki12/SpaASMR2018/README.md

 + Created Artist, Video, Video Genre data models.
 + Connected to SQL Server Express.
 + Used migration to create SQL Server database.
-+ Seeded these tables via migrations: VideoGenres, Artists
++ Seeded these tables via migrations: VideoGenres, Artists, Videos (for Artists: Gibi, GentleWhispering, ASMRRequests, ASMR Glow, and Heather Feather).

+**Day One (March 7, 2018) PM**
++ Created controller, view, viewmodel for videos index page to test and confirm that data is transferring.
+Success.

 ## Screenshot